spikedoanz/spikedoanz.github.io/content/meditation-is-just-mental-stretching.md

 1. sit down.
 2. pay attention how your body feels.
 3. keep your attention on that feeling.
-4. notice how this is really hard.
+4. notice how this is like, really hard.

-that "really hard", is at the heart of why meditation is so helpful to people. and making it less hard essentially perfectly correlates to being happy, content and focused.
+that "really hard", is at the heart of why meditation is so helpful to people. and making it less hard almost perfectly correlates to being happy, content and focused.

+## 3.4 errata

+note on chronology: these sorts of sessions can last anywhere from 5-10 minutes, to hours. your milage may vary. i usually go for 20 minutes (until i descend into deeper meditation, or get up and do something else)

+note on geography: it doesn't usually matter too much where you meditate. with enough skill, you can in fact just meditate during your morning commute and effectively time skip. but until then, sitting down in a quiet room is a good middle ground. there is no "best", and there's lots of fun to be found in experimenting with meditation in different locations and scenarios. (my favorite is time skipping during commutes)

+note on "doing it right": fortunately, there really isn't a wrong way to meditate so as long as you make sure two things are happening:
+- you aren't doing anything distracting, like scrolling tiktok.
+- you're paying attention to what you feel.

 ---